-The Great African Migration: Where and When to Go on a Migration Safari
+The Great African Migration: Where & When to Go on a Migration Safari

 Discover Safari Holidays now

 If you’re planning to go on just one safari in your lifetime, it would have to be the Wildebeest Migration safari!
-Often dubbed as “The Greatest Wildlife Show on Earth”, it is a definite must-see for lovers of nature and wildlife.
+Often dubbed as “The Greatest Wildlife Show on Earth”, it is a definite must-see for lovers of wildlife & nature.

 That said, it has been established that the weather or more specifically, the amount of rainfall in the Serengeti region is an influential element of the migration.
 For example, if rainfall is scarce and sources of food and water are depleted more rapidly than usual this year, the animals may make their move earlier than expected.